 After having made numerous short films, notably Requiem, Caroline discovered the animated film Street of Crocodiles by the Quay brothers, which so touched her, that she began to make and to co-direct traditionally animated 3D films (frame by frame), in stop motion, including Débordement d’âme (16 mm, 1996) and Through the Mirror (35 mm, 1998), which was presented in commercial cinemas across Quebec, on CBC and Société Radio-Canada television, as well as in many national and international festivals.
 Be Happy, another co-creation, is a short traditionally animated film in digital HD.
 Film and audio editor, Caroline has also worked on the soundtrack design for several short, medium-lengh, and feature films (fiction and animation).

-In 1999, while visiting a desert in Israel, Caroline first heard a musical excerpt from the soundtrack of a film from India.
+In 1999, while visiting Israel, Caroline first heard a musical excerpt from the soundtrack of a film from India.
 This music touched her and appealed to her so much that on her return to Montreal, she began researching the music and cinema of India.

 Caroline had no idea how her life would be enriched.